wtermini/meshcore-heltec-wifi-builder/README.md

 ## ⚠️ Disclaimer

 This build system was "vibe coded 🤮" with GitHub Copilot based on the excellent work and documentation at [Ottawa Mesh - MeshCore/Heltekv3Wifi](https://ottawamesh.ca/index.php?title=MeshCore/Heltekv3Wifi).
 All credit for the underlying firmware and Wi-Fi implementation goes to the MeshCore development team and the Ottawa Mesh community.

-This repo was created to help me build the firmware faster and I hope it helps you to.
+## ⚠️ Security Warning

+**IMPORTANT**: Your Wi-Fi credentials are embedded in the compiled firmware at build time. **Do not share the compiled binary files publicly** if they contain your real Wi-Fi credentials.

 ## Features